top of page

 Tick saliva is a venom containing hundreds of proteins with anaesthetic, anticoagulant, vasodilatory, anti‑inflammatory, and immunosuppressive properties, all designed to help the tick feed undetected.
 The tick’s saliva glands are actually located in the body of the tick, not the mouthparts, which is why it’s the body that contains the allergens and toxins.
 This is why it’s so important not to squeeze or squash a tick while it’s attached, even a tiny larval tick.
 Compressing the body can cause the tick to expel additional saliva and allergenic material into the skin, increasing the chance of a stronger reaction.

 It is important to find a latched on larval tick as soon as you can.
 As with larger ticks, the longer they remain attached, the greater the likelihood of tick‑related allergic responses, including the development of mammalian meat allergy (MMA or alpha‑gal syndrome).
-I recently learnt that Australia is the most affected country in the world for both mammalian meat allergy and tick‑related anaphylaxis, and this has been well‑documented by ASCIA and CSIRO.
+Australia is the most affected country in the world for both mammalian meat allergy and tick‑related anaphylaxis, and this has been well‑documented by ASCIA and CSIRO.
 Mammalian meat allergy is a delayed allergic reaction to a carbohydrate called alpha‑gal, found in the meat and products of most mammals; in sensitised people, eating these foods can trigger hives, gastrointestinal symptoms, nausea, vomiting, or even anaphylaxis after eating a meal containing meat or meat by-products (including ingredients like gelatine).
 Recent studies have even uncovered a potential link between MMA and heart disease.

 There’s also ongoing discussion in Australia about Lyme‑like illness.
 NSW Health says that while locally acquired Lyme disease can’t be completely ruled out, there’s currently little evidence that the classic form of Lyme disease occurs here.
 At the same time, many Australian researchers, clinicians, and patient groups have reported people developing Lyme‑like symptoms after local tick bites, and some of these cases test positive in overseas laboratories and respond to Lyme‑directed treatment.
 Universities such as the University of Sydney and Murdoch University are actively studying tick‑borne pathogens, and because of this emerging research, some authorities now use the term “Lyme‑like illness” or “LD‑like illness” in Australia.
 It’s an area where the science is still evolving, and the conversation is ongoing.

-Identifying Larval Ticks
+Identifying Larval Ticks and Removing Them

 Where Larval Ticks Attach and How to Check Your Body